MahaSafdar/Scanner/README.md

-# ProScanner – Automated Network Vulnerability Scanner
+# Automated Network Vulnerability Scanner

 ProScanner is a C#-based automated vulnerability scanner designed to streamline network security assessments.
 It integrates port scanning, service detection, and vulnerability analysis into a unified desktop application with an intuitive graphical interface.
 The tool automates traditionally manual and time-consuming scanning workflows, enabling efficient security evaluation for small and medium-sized networks.